nicolassenechal/gdp-jac/README.md

 $ npm -v
 ```

-* Goto the project directory and Run the following to install dependancies packagess
+* Goto the project directory and run the following to install the dependancies packages
 ```
 $ npm install
 ```